Shopping: Shopping for pleasure

-The rise of window shopping as a recreational activity accompanied the use of glass windows in retail shop-fronts.
+The rise of window shopping (a form of "browsing") as a recreational activity accompanied the use of glass windows in retail shop-fronts.
 By the late eighteenth century, grand shopping arcades began to emerge across Britain, Europe and in the Antipodes in what became known as the "arcade era."
 Typically, these arcades had a roof constructed of glass to allow for natural light and to reduce the need for candles or electric lighting.
 Inside the arcade, individual stores were fitted with long glass exterior windows which allowed the emerging middle-classes to window shop and indulge in fantasies, even when they may not have been able to afford the high retail prices.

 Designed to attract the genteel middle class, retailers sold luxury goods at relatively high prices.
 However, prices were never a deterrent, as these new arcades came to be the place to shop and to be seen.
-Arcades offered shoppers the promise of an enclosed space away from the chaos of daily street life; a place shoppers could socialise and spend their leisure time.
+Arcades offered shoppers the promise of an enclosed space away from the chaos of daily street life, a place shoppers could socialise and spend their leisure time.
 As thousands of glass covered arcades spread across Europe, they became grander and more ornately decorated.
 By the mid nineteenth century, promenading in these arcades became a popular pastime for the emerging middle classes.

 In Europe, the Palais-Royal, which opened in 1784, became one of the earliest examples of the new style of shopping arcade, frequented by both the aristocracy and the middle classes.
 It developed a reputation as being a site of sophisticated conversation, revolving around the salons, cafés, and bookshops, but also became a place frequented by off-duty soldiers and was a favourite haunt of prostitutes, many of whom rented apartments in the building.
-In London, one of the first to use display windows in shops was retailer, Francis Place, who experimented with this new retailing method at his tailoring establishment in Charing Cross, where he fitted the shop-front with large plate glass windows.
+In London, one of the first to use display windows in shops was retailer Francis Place, who experimented with this new retailing method at his tailoring establishment in Charing Cross, where he fitted the shop-front with large plate glass windows.
 Although this was condemned by many, he defended his practice in his memoirs, claiming that he:

 sold from the window more goods...than paid journeymen's wages and the expenses of housekeeping.

 Retailers designed attractive shop fronts to entice patronage, using bright lights, advertisements and attractively arranged goods.
 The goods on offer were in a constant state of change, due to the frenetic change in fashions.
 A foreign visitor commented that London was "a world of gold and silver plate, then pearls and gems shedding their dazzling lustre, home manufactures of the most exquisite taste, an ocean of rings, watches, chains, bracelets, perfumes, ready-dresses, ribbons, lace, bonnets, and fruits from all the zones of the habitable world".

 Le Bon Marché, founded in Paris, offered a wide variety of goods in "departments" inside one building, from 1851.